minhpro/cs-notes/ansible/re-usable.md

-Four distributed, re-usabl artifacts: variables, task files, playbooks, and roles
+Four distributed, re-usable artifacts: variables, task files, playbooks, and roles

 * A variables file contains only variables
 * A task file contains only tasks